-Kazuko has overcome significant challenges to make contributions to her community as follows:
+Kazuko has overcome significant challenges to make contributions to her community:

-- Despite not being fluent in English, Kazuko worked hard to become proficient in the English language and thrive in the Canadian business community.
+- New to Canada, Kazuko worked hard to become proficient in the English language and thrive in the Canadian business community.

 - Even though her brewery is located in the Interior, Kazuko has sought out markets for PWB products throughout the rest of BC, in Alberta, Japan, US, China, Argentina, France, and Russia.

 - While classified as a mid-sized brewery in BC, PWB is a small brewery in comparison to its large global competitors such as Labatt and Molsons.
-Despite its relative small size, Kazuko has continued to develop PWB globally thereby she has been able to give back to the local and provincial community.
-Kazuko has done this while re-building PWB and actively competing against these much larger breweries with a global reach.
-The fact that six previous owners were incapable of making it a viable business is a testament to Kazuko's leadership strength.
+However, Kazuko has continued to develop PWB globally despite its small size while re-building the company and actively competing against much larger breweries.
+The fact that six previous owners were incapable of making the brewery a viable business is a testament to Kazuko's leadership strength.

-1) BC Senior Men's Baseball donations: Ten-year sponsorship ($130K) enabling winning teams to travel to host cities for the Western Conference and National championships.
+1) BC Senior Men's Baseball: ten-year sponsorship ($130K) to enable winning teams to travel to host cities for the Western Conference and National championships.

-2) Peak Performance donations have assisted new and emerging young BC music artists develop their full potential.
+2) Peak Performance: financial support to assist new and emerging young BC music artists develop their full potential.

-3) Spirit of the North Health Care Foundation: monetary assistance with the purchase of medical equipment to support improved healthcare at the University Hospital of Northern BC, Prince George, BC.
+3) Spirit of the North Health Care Foundation: financial assistance for the purchase of medical equipment to support improved healthcare at the University Hospital of Northern BC, Prince George, BC.

-4) University of Northern BC: helped support students and education with contributions to the library, scholarships, bursaries, and the Charles Jago Northern Sport centre.
+4) University of Northern BC: financial support for the library, scholarships, bursaries, and the Charles Jago Northern Sport centre.

-5) Simon Fraser University: helped establish the Jack Austin Center for Asia Pacific Business Studies to stimulate research and community outreach.
+5) Simon Fraser University: helped establish the Jack Austin Centre for Asia Pacific Business Studies to stimulate research and community outreach.